Upside limited for 2016 even as earnings bottom

 "The estimates have beaten a little but it’s reaffirmation of very anemic earnings growth year over year.
 At this juncture, we are setting up for a repeat of last year, which is barely positive year-over-year earnings growth."

 More than 800 companies from micro- to large caps report earnings next week.
-The headline of the list is Apple, expected to report Tuesday at 5 p.m.
+The headline of the list is Apple (AAPL.O), expected to report Tuesday at 5 p.m.
 EDT.
 Over the past eight reporting quarters, the stock has moved on average 4.5 percent on any direction after earnings.

 (Additional reporting by Lewis Krauskopf, Chuck Mikolajczak and Caroline Valetkevitch; Editing by Nick Zieminski)